 Should I consider a system upgrade?

 It's important to understand what can be achieved with an upgrade.
-Hardware upgrades can't easily make a slow computer fast or turn a black-and-white printer into a colour one.
+Hardware upgrades won’t necessarily make a slow computer fast or turn a black-and-white printer into a colour one.
 Upgrading software can be counter-productive if your computer isn't up to the job of running the latest version.

 System upgrades are about making small, meaningful improvements.
 You can breathe new life into computers by adding more memory, speed up the time it takes to run programs by swapping the hard drive for a solid state drive, or make laptops more useful by adding a high-capacity battery.